 Constrain the output, not the topic.
 Don't say "write a blog post about loyalty programs."
 Say "write a blog post about loyalty programs that takes a position the average marketer would disagree with, uses no bullet points, no em-dashes, and ends mid-thought."
 Constraints force the model away from its default attractor.

 Give it a voice to imitate.
 Paste in 500 words of writing you actually like and tell the model to write in that texture.
-Imitation isn't original, but it's at least specific.
+Imitation isn't original.
+But it's at least specific.
 The model can mimic surface texture even when it can't generate original taste.

 Use it for thinking, not finishing.
 Use the model to generate options, pressure-test ideas, find the angle.
 Then write the final draft yourself.
 The most generic part of any AI-assisted piece is usually the part you let the AI finish.
 Your voice goes in the last 20%, by hand.